Major League Cricket: Launch: 2022–2023

 In May 2022 Major League Cricket announced it had acquired funds of US$120 million as part of its Series A and A1 fundraising rounds.
 Investors committing to MLC featured the likes of Microsoft CEO Satya Nadella, Ross Perot Jr., Anand Rajaraman, Shantanu Narayen and more.
 MLC plans to use these funds to mainly build stadiums and first-class facilities in the hopes of accelerating cricket's development across the United States.

 In June 2022 MLC announced the inaugural season of Minor League Cricket Youth (MiLC Youth).
 The inaugural season of MiLC Youth was announced to be contested between eleven teams at the Prairie View Cricket Complex in Houston starting July 25, 2022.
 The finals for the inaugural season took place on July 29 at between the Dallas Mustangs and the New Jersey Stallions, in which the Stallions beat the Mustangs by two wickets.

-In November 2022, it was announced the first season of MLC will be staged from July 13–30, 2023, at Grand Prairie Stadium.
+In November 2022, it was announced the first season of MLC will be staged from July 13–30, 2023, at Grand Prairie Stadium in Grand Prairie, Dallas, USA.
 The tournament will be played in a single round-robin format with 15 league matches played among six franchises before a four-match play-off phase.
 MLC also hopes to play matches in a to-be-constructed stadium in Los Angeles, and Church Street Park in Morrisville, North Carolina.

 In February 2023, it was announced that the player draft for the league's inaugural season would be held on March 19, 2023.